FAQ

 What is Steady Path for?

-Steady Path helps you plan cash flow around real paychecks and bills.
-Use Dashboard for the big picture, Paychecks to see bill assignments, Bills to manage expenses, Calendar to inspect daily money movement, and AI Coach for app-based explanations.
+Steady Path helps gig workers plan cash flow around app payouts, paychecks, bills, gas, taxes, savings, and debt.
+Use Dashboard for the big picture, Income to manage money coming in, Bills for expenses, Calendar for daily money movement, and KYFHO for app-based explanations.

 How do I start using the app?

 Create an account or log in from the welcome screen, finish onboarding, then review Dashboard.
-If anything looks off, update your money on hand, add or edit paychecks and bills, then use Recalculate to refresh the plan.
+If anything looks off, update your money on hand, add or edit income sources and bills, then use Recalculate to refresh the plan.

 What should I add first?

-Add your current money on hand, one recurring paycheck or income source, and the bills you need Steady Path to plan around.
-Those records feed the dashboard, paycheck plan, calendar, risk warnings, and AI Coach context.
+Add your current money on hand, your main gig app, freelance client, paycheck, or income source, then the bills and set-asides Steady Path should protect.
+Those records feed the dashboard, income plan, calendar, risk warnings, and KYFHO context.

 Where are the main tools?

-Use the app navigation for Dashboard, Paychecks, Bills, Calendar, AI Coach, Debt, Savings, Settings, and this Help Center.
+Use the app navigation for Dashboard, Income, Bills, Calendar, KYFHO, Debt, Savings, Settings, and this Help Center.
 On mobile, open the hamburger menu in the header to reach the main tools, Help, Profile & Settings, and Log out.

 Why does Steady Path ask for a planning start and end date?